Move over Optimus Prime, I have a new favorite transformer.

 This picture is from Joe’s first day – wait til you see what he looks like now.
 Fortunately, we not only have an interview with Joe today on how he succeeded, but also pictures of him and old emails from every month along the way too!

-Although Joe followed the workout plans and diet advice in the Rebel Fitness Guide and Rebel Strength Guide (now The Nerd Fitness Academy) to help him get these results, it’s no secret why he was successful.
+Although Joe followed the workout plans and diet advice in the the Nerd Fitness Academy to help him get these results, it’s no secret why he was successful.
 He exercised regularly, cleaned up his diet, and established new habits that kept him on track.

 I have honestly never been more excited to post an article than I am today.
 If you are (really) overweight, out of shape, and worried that it’s too late to get started – stop.

 It will take time, and it won’t be easy, but it IS possible.